doomsheep1/hack_assembler/README.md

 # Hack Assembler
 Nand2Tetris course hack assembler written in rust.
-Takes in an assembly file written in hack assembly language and outputs machine language in binary.
+Takes in an assembly file written in hack assembly language and outputs it in machine language

 # Test
 cargo test